PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 Rattick donned the Orcs crude harness and then slipped the creatures face and ears over his own.

 "Wait a minute?
-Where did Rattick go.
+Where did Rattick go?
 He was here just a minute ago," said Boltac.
 "Seriously, that's a disguise?"

 "This is a distraction."